Angelos1/restaurant_search/README.md

 exist in the SearchQueryCounter table and that will break the constraint.
 2. We need to use another API for getting the restaurants because currently Google API cannot give us city, menus and ratings for restaurants with one API call.
-That is why we need to first retrieve the restaurants ids with one API call and the FOR EACH restaurant id we need to make another API call to retrieve all the info we need.
+That is why we need to first retrieve the restaurants ids with one API call and then FOR EACH restaurant id we need to make another API call to retrieve all the info we need.
-It is like a JOIN operation of API calls and it significantly increases the latencey.
+It is like a JOIN operation of API calls and it significantly increases the latency.
 3. Add pagination to be able to view more restaurants.
 We need to use next_page_token field of the Google API response.
 Calling the request with the same next_page_token will return the next page of results (this is from the [Google Api Documentation](https://developers.google.com/maps/documentation/places/web-service/search-text)).